-- How long can the production database remain inoperable before business consequences become intolerable? - What backup strategy should be used to meet your availability requirements? - Are backups archived in a safe, offsite location? - How quickly can backups be restored (including backups in offsite storage)? - Have recovery procedures been tested successfully?
+- How long can the production database remain inoperable before business consequences become intolerable? - What backup strategy is necessary to meet your availability requirements? - Are backups archived in a safe, offsite location? - How quickly can backups be restored (including backups in offsite storage)? - Have recovery procedures been tested successfully?